pschool-in/curriculum/content/science/computer-5.md

 Arrange processes in the sequence they occur.
 ```
-Accepts data, Processes data, Produces result, Stores results.
+Accepts data, Processes data, Produces results, Stores results.
 ```
 # Grade- 5

 ## Internet - Reading
 ### Internet

 Internet stands for International Network.
 It is a vast network that connects computers all over the world.
-Internet can be used in various ways.
+The Internet can be used in various ways.
-Uses: searching information, communication, shopping, entertainment, education, airline and railway ticketing, etc
+Uses: searching information, communication, shopping, entertainment, education, airline, and railway ticketing, etc

 ### Connecting to Internet
-Basic requirement to access  internet include a computer, a web browser, a modem and a telephone line.
+The basic requirement to access the internet includes a computer, a web browser, a modem, and a telephone line.

 ### Important terms
-1. World Wide Web(www): it is a collection of websites or web-pages stored in web servers.
-It can be accessed through internet.
+1. World Wide Web(www): it is a collection of websites or web pages stored in web servers.
+It can be accessed through the internet.
-2. Web page: a document which can be displayed in a web browser.
+2. Web page: a document that can be displayed in a web browser.
 3. Website: it is a collection of web pages.
 Examples: Wikipedia.org, Google.com, Amazon.com
 4. Home page: the first page of a website.
-5. Web browser: it is a software application that helps you to access websites on internet.
+5. Web browser: it is a software application that helps you to access websites on the internet.
 Examples: Google Chrome, Internet Explorer, Mozilla Firefox, Opera, Safari
-6. URL: it stands for Uniform Recourse Locator.
+6. URL: it stands for Uniform Resource Locator.
 It refers to the web address.
-7. Search engine: it is a website used to search information on the internet.
+7. Search engine: it is a website used to search for information on the internet.
 Examples: Google, Yahoo, Bing, Ask
 8. E-mail: it stands for Electronic mail.
 It is used to send and receive messages in electronic form.
 Examples: Gmail.com, Yahoo.com, Rediffmail.com
 9. Instant messaging: it is used for online chat.
 It allows an instant response.
 Examples: Whatsapp, Viber, Line
 10. Video conferencing: it is a face to face communication among people at distant locations through the internet.
 Examples: Skype, Google meet, Facetime, Zoom